1.

 Good people, that do hear this song,

-For truth I dare well say,
+for truth I dare well say,

-That many a wretch as ill as he
+That manȳ a wretch as ill as he

-Doth live now at this day;
+doth live now at this day;

 38.